Lcocks/2508_DS5111_epx8hh/README.md

 # 2508_DS5111_epx8hh
 Repo for DS5111 Automation and Data Pipeline with Automation

+## Sequence

+Make it executable by running `chmod +x init.sh` in the directory the init.sh file is located.

+Then run the script with `bash init.sh`

+If all went well, you should be able to execute `tree` and instead of an error see the name of the init.sh script.

+Create a github credentials file name init_git_creds.sh and make it executable (like before) with `chmod +x init_git_creds.sh`.

 ## Setting up generic bootstrap sequence

 *A new VM should have `sudo apt update` run manually, do this right in the VM, later the init.sh file will be run to apply this among other package updates.*